 Here's the thing about being appreciated: most people assume it's a single phenomenon.
 You either get it or you don't.
 But the psychological reality is more layered — and more painful — than that binary allows.

-And that distinction — between being appreciated and being appreciated in the currency that matters to you — is the one that takes decades to articulate, if you ever articulate it at all.
+And that distinction — between being appreciated and being appreciated in the currency that matters to you — is the one that can take years to articulate, if you ever articulate it at all.

 The Slow Arithmetic of Resentment